Philip B. Keefer

 Philip Bogan Keefer (September 4, 1875 – January 1, 1949) was a United States Navy sailor and a recipient of America's highest military decoration—the Medal of Honor—for his actions during the Spanish–American War.

-On July 20, 1898, Keefer was serving as a Coopersmith on the off the coast of Santiago de Cuba when a boiler accident occurred.
+On July 20, 1898, Keefer was serving as a coppersmith on the off the coast of Santiago de Cuba when a boiler accident occurred.
 For his actions during the incident, Keefer was issued the Medal of Honor five months later, on December 14, 1898.

 Medal of Honor citation

 Coopersmith Keefer's official Medal of Honor citation reads: